Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Introduction

 \section{Introduction}

-With the increasing severity of cyber- and physical- attacks, developing effective proactive defense aims to enable early detection of attacks by strategically allocating sensors/intrusion detectors.
+\IEEEPARstart{W}ith the increasing severity of cyber- and physical- attacks, developing effective proactive defense aims to enable early detection of attacks by strategically allocating sensors/intrusion detectors.
 However, this task is complicated by the fact that attackers often have varying objectives and intentions.
-This paper studies the design of a robust proactive sensor allocation, given uncertainty in the objective or the intention of the attacker.
-Our approach is motivated by real-world cyber security incidents, where defenders have limited monitoring resources and must deal with attackers with different objectives.
+This paper studies the design of a robust proactive sensor allocation, given the uncertainty in the objective or the intention of the attacker.
+Our approach is motivated by real-world cyber security incidents, where defenders have limited monitoring resources and must deal with attackers with different objectives, ranging from using a botnet to interrupt services with a DDoS attack, distributing malware to steal sensitive data, or privilege escalation attacks (see\cite{verizon2022DataBreach2022}, a report on recent cyber security incidents).